Jamesscott34/DevopsCA/README.md

 ## 📋 Notification System Configuration

 ### Database Settings
-The application is configured for PostgreSQL by default.
-Update `settings.py` for your database:
+The application is configured for SQLite by default.
+Update `settings.py` for PostgreSQL:

 ```python
 DATABASES = {